freebelion/HurPsy/README.md

 in developing customized programs to run experiments planned by researchers of psychology.

-I am currently working on **HurPsyDesign**, a WPF-based desktop application which will help design experiments utilizing the library classes.
+I am currently working on **HurPsyExp**, a WPF-based desktop application which will help design and run experiments by utilizing the library classes.
 This step will help perfect the visual interface which will eventually be used in a cross-platform design application based on .NET Maui.